JAMBallou/composer-analysis/readme.md

 4. **Full Subset of MAESTRO.** Finally comes the final objective: classify each work in the subset of the MAESTRO Dataset as coming from one of these 14 composers.
 This is difficult not only because of the similarities between the works of many of these composers, but also because of the small amount of works some of the composers toward the end of the list have.
 For this reason, the goal may be modified, depending on how well the model performs.

-- As seen in the list of composers above, there is a precipitous drop off in the number of works between Liszt and Rachmaninoff.
+- As seen in the [list of composers above](#design--construction), there is a precipitous drop off in the number of works between Liszt and Rachmaninoff.
 Therefore, this phase will be broken into two steps in practice, first using the 5 composers with more than 100 works (in italics), then phasing in the rest.

 V. **Performance Evaluation**

-1. A **confusion matrix** is a data visualization tool that will be employed to find the most confused composers.
+1. A **confusion matrix** is a data visualization tool that will be employed to find the most confused composers (examples can be seen [here on ScienceDirect](https://www.sciencedirect.com/topics/engineering/confusion-matrix)).
 The rows of the chart are the actual classification of each composer, and the columns the predicted classification.
 The correctly classified cases run diagonally down the center of the chart, and high values outside that diagonal indicate that the composer in the given row was often misclassified as the composer in the given column, calling for a change in features or model architecture.

 2. To ensure the model does not overfit to the data, **k-fold cross validation** will be implemented in addition to the testing subset of the data.

-3. The design criteria below will also be used to evaluate the performance of the model.
+3. The [design criteria below](#prototype-testing) will also be used to evaluate the performance of the model.

 ### Prototype Testing